ArcherSys/Manual/GLOSSARY.md

 The main web server Kernel of the ArcherVM Specification

-## CLI Artistry
+## cmd

-Drawings using Python's Turtle Module and the cmd Module
+The Python module used to create interactive shell user interfaces